kgalley1102/kgalley1102/README.md

  - 🔭 I’m currently working on getting my degree to become a website designer and developer. <br>
  - 🌱 I’m currently learning active server page development. <br>
- - ⚡ Fun fact: I am very new to this. <br>